Is American School accredited?

 Who is considered a full-time student?

-To achieve full-time enrollment status, a student must complete at least 4.5 Carnegie units of credit a year and have submitted work consistently during at least nine months of the year.
+To achieve full-time enrollment status, a student must complete at least 5 Carnegie units of credit a year and have submitted work consistently during at least nine months of the year.
 If achieved, American School will verify a student’s full-time enrollment status for federal and state programs, medical insurance, child support agencies, Social Security Administration, and/or any other program requiring such verification, if requested.
 If a student has fallen below this standard, the student must submit work consistently for three consecutive months before American School will verify full-time enrollment status.
-Please contact the School Counselor’s Office at (708) 418-2800 or firstname.lastname@example.org if you have further questions regarding this matter.
+Please contact the Guidance Department by email or by calling 708-418-2800 if you have further questions regarding this matter.

 What are the graduation requirements?

-American School offers two high school diploma programs – the General High School program and the College Preparatory program.
-In each program the student is required to complete 18 units of credit.
-At least 4.5 credits must be completed with American School to receive our diploma.
-In addition, students who reside in the state of Illinois must complete Consumer Economics and the United States/Illinois Constitution exam in accordance with state law.
+American School offers two high school diploma programs – the General High School Program and the College Preparatory Program.
+In each program the student is required to complete 20 units of credit.
+At least 5 credits must be completed with American School to receive our diploma.
+Specific graduation requirements are listed on high school diploma program enrollment applications.

 How long do I have to complete my course(s)?

-In general, students in either of our diploma programs have 4 years to complete their entire program.
-Students in our Independent Study program or who take individual courses for enrichment have 1 year from the date of enrollment to complete their paper-based courses, 6 months from the date of enrollment to complete a half-unit online course and 1 year from the date of enrollment to complete a full-unit online course.
+In general, students in either of our diploma programs have 4 years to complete their entire 20-unit program.
+Students in our Independent Study program or who take individual courses for enrichment have 1 year from the date of enrollment to complete their full-unit courses and 6 months from the date of enrollment to complete half-unit courses.
 Regardless of your program, you can work at your own pace and may be able to finish in less than the maximum completion time.

 Can I go to college with an American School diploma?

 Many American School graduates go on to college after completing our college preparatory course.
 They are usually admitted – as are students from any high school – on the basis of their scores on tests such as the SAT or the ACT and their grades with American School.
 Some states, such as New York, however, have public universities which will not accept students holding a distance education diploma, and these public universities will require such students to take the GED, TASC or another high school equivalency exam to gain admission.
 We suggest that you review the admissions standards with the college of your choice prior to enrolling and contact our Guidance Department if you have questions or need further assistance.
-Our school counselor will be happy to assist you.
 If you are interested in attending an accredited online college or university, please visit www.accreditedonlinecolleges.org for a list of accredited online colleges and universities.

 May credits earned for American School courses be used for NCAA initial eligibility to participate in college sports?

-At this time, American School courses may not be used to meet the NCAA core course requirements for initial eligibility for Division I or Division II sports.
-The NCAA decision was not based on the content of our courses but, rather, on issues involving interaction with students in "nontraditional" courses.
-If you have further questions about NCAA eligibility, please contact our guidance department.
+At this time, American School courses may not be used to meet the NCAA core course requirements for initial eligibility for Division I or Division II sports or for NJCAA and NAIA purposes.
+This decision was not based on the content of our courses but, rather, on issues involving course structure and interaction with students in “nontraditional” courses.
+American School believes students should have the ability to work at their own pace, while the NCAA prefers students take courses which are teacher-driven and stick to a more strict schedule.
+You should not apply to take our courses if you plan on playing sports for a school affiliated with the organizations listed above.
+If you have further questions about college eligibility, please contact our guidance department.

 What is American School’s position on the Common Core State Standards Initiative?